IBM/ibm_zos_zosmf/docs/source/modules/zmf_console_command.rst

 zmf_credential
-  Authentication credentials, returned by module ``zmf_authenticate``, for the successfully authentication with z/OSMF server.
+  Authentication credentials, returned by module ``zmf_authenticate``, for the successful authentication with z/OSMF server.

   If *zmf_credential* is supplied, *zmf_host*, *zmf_port*, *zmf_user*, *zmf_password*, *zmf_crt* and *zmf_key* are ignored.